davewatters/js-blackjack/README.md

-# Blackjack
+# JS-Blackjack  [ Clone of CI PP2 Blackjack ]

 ## A Simple Blackjack game written in JavaScript

-You can view the Blackjack live site [HERE.](https://davewatters.github.io/blackjack)
+You can view the Blackjack live site [HERE.](https://davewatters.github.io/js-blackjack)
 <br />
 <br />
 <!-- Responsive desgin sample image from http://ami.responsivedesign.is/ -->